sghangaan/Data-Structures-and-Algorithm/README.md

 their efficiency and performance characteristics.<br>

 By the end of this course, you'll not only be well-versed in essential data structures and algorithms but also possess the skills to approach new problems methodically and efficiently.
 Whether you're pursuing a career in software engineering, competitive programming, or academia, this course will equip you with the knowledge and confidence to succeed.

+# License
+This repository is open-source and is licensed under the MIT License.
+Feel free to use, modify, and distribute the code for your own projects.